JD0x2e/trustm3/README.md

-# TrustM3 - Using untamperable blockchain technology which allows the employer to validate employees, experience & skills.
+# TrustM3 - Using non-tamperable blockchain technology which allows the employer to validate employees, experience & skills.

 **Winning project of Sync the City 2022**